ScriptedJourney/fleet-management/README.md

 # Fleet Management System

-A mocked real-time vehicle monitoring system built with Angular and .NET Core.
+A mocked real-time vehicle monitoring system built with Angular and .NET.
 The system displays vehicle statuses, connectivity, and last ping times with automatic updates every minute.

 ---